 With a quick glance over, she then reads the one for the dog.

-“Of course, as a creature without a developed-enough intelligence to grasp the weight of morality nor the-”
+“Of course, as a creature without a properly-developed intelligence to grasp the weight of morality nor the-”

-She stops reading immediately with a smug, tired look.
+She stops reading immediately with a tired look.

 “It’s Chaos,” she says.

 Justice glances up from his excruciatingly cute socks.